Amos47/2400/Chapter7/Ch07_Backstory.md

 *Image credit: https://s-media-cache-ak0.pinimg.com/564x/5c/df/a0/5cdfa0cec1c3a31cd91c5f98cd0229f0.jpg*

 Early phone numbers were assigned on a first-come, first-served basis.
 So my grandfather's dairy was the 7th phone on his local exchange.
 Later, when phones became more popular and small phone exchanges amalgamated, they needed better addressing.
 There was obviously a phone number 7 in Oshawa, and Whitby and Ajax and Pickering and Scarborough and so on.
 I assume this began with a reassignment of numbers within amalgamated exchanges, so phone number 7 in Oshawa might have become 23 when Oshawa and Whitby amalgamated and so on according to some rule.
 Even this became unwieldy when numbers of phones grew, and local exchanges were assigned, in anticipation of changes to come, with alphanumeric identifiers.
 At my house, our identifier was *Randolph* shortened to RA.
-Our proper phone number was RA5-1805.
+Our proper phone number was RA 5-1805.
 Neighbouring Whitby had a prefix of GR (I don't recall what GR stood for).
-If you watch the old *Honeymooners* TV series from the 1950s, you will note that Ralph Cramden's phone number was *Bensonhurst* 0-7741 (they lived at 328 Chauncey Street in the Bensonhurst section of Brooklyn, New York.
-See:http://www.tv.com/shows/the-honeymooners/the-babysitter-104367/ for an explanation of why Ralph's phone number started with a "0" - none ever do).
+If you watch the old *Honeymooners* TV series from the 1950s, you will note that Ralph Cramden's phone number was *Bensonhurst* (or BE) 0-7741 (they lived at 328 Chauncey Street in the Bensonhurst section of Brooklyn, New York.
+[Interested?](http://www.tv.com/shows/the-honeymooners/the-babysitter-104367/) in an explanation of why Ralph's phone number started with a "0" - none ever do).

+All this to say that eventually, the Randolph RA became 72, so our phone number was 416-725-1805.
+Check out the very large dialpad from the iPhone below to map how the RA became 72.
+Adding a country code (Canada and the US share the country code "1") gives us, finally, 1.416.725.1805. *Et voila!* Very similar to an IP address, which we talk about below.
+If you were to dial that number from Germany, for example, the first digit would get you North America, the next three the 416 AC, the 72 gives the local sub-exchange and the 51805 the actual phone line into the house.
+Note that in 1993, the 416 AC was split into the 905 (ring around Toronto) and 416 (Toronto core).
+So that old phone number of mine in Oshawa now belongs to someone in Toronto.

 If you need a break, you can watch some old Honeymooners here:

 {% youtube %}https://www.youtube.com/watch?v=Nb8ulccRP_E{% endyoutube %}

 More trivia.
-The later, animated sitcom *The Flintstones* (you may have seen the much more recent movie starring John Goodman) was based on the Honeymooners.
+The later, animated sitcom *The Flintstones* (you may have seen the much more recent movie starring John Goodman, Rosie O'Donnell, Rick Moranis and Halle Berry, among many others) was based on the Honeymooners.

 **Image RDIT.
 Contemporary dialpad (huge!)**